 He asked me what my goals were.
 I told him, "I want to be able to hold my baby.
 And I want to be strong enough to do so as he gets bigger, heavier."
 It seemed like such a simple goal but I would learn that it would require some hard work and dedication to achieve.

 Immediately Jared got to work trying to find the best workout plan for me and my unique circumstances.
 It took a little trial and error, but we were able to tailor a plan that not only I could physically do, considering my injuries, it was also an engaging routine.

 Phone alerts and notifications, combined with messages from Jared, kept me on track, held me accountable.
-I couldn't skip a workout even if he wanted to.
+I knew I couldn't skip a workout even if I wanted to.
 My trainer learned that he had to push me and motivate me to do one more rep and test my limits.
 That’s what I needed and how I worked best.

 To me, it felt like being on a sports team again.
 Jared felt like a coach, pushing me to be better.
 It was a perfect fit and exactly the kind of help I needed to get stronger, get fitter.